-Debt crowdfunding can be an attractive investment option for investors who are looking for a fixed return within a fixed repayment term.
+Debt crowdfunding can be an attractive investment option for investors who are looking for a fixed return within a fixed repayment term (e.g. nine months).
 Moreover, debt investments are generally considered to be less risky than equity investments, since they are secured by the first-lien position on a real asset.

 With equity crowdfunding, an investor owns a stake of the investment with the anticipation that they will receive a greater dividend when its value goes up.
-Within real estate, this means that the investor owns a piece of the investment and can then earn a portion of the profits.
+Within real estate, this means the investor owns a piece of the investment and can then earn a portion of the profits.
 However, the risk is generally considered to be higher with equity lending, as the investment is unsecured, longer-term, and carries a higher risk of failure.

-How real estate crowdfunding is different from a REIT
+Online real estate crowdfunding vs. a REIT

-What’s a BDN?
+What’s a borrower-dependent note?

 The underlying note is typically a first-position mortgage or similar security.
-While the note that you purchase is technically unsecured, the terms of your note gives you rights to the proceeds generated from the underlying note that is securing the real estate — hence the name "borrower dependent.”
+While the note that you purchase is technically unsecured, the terms of your note give you rights to the proceeds generated from the underlying note that is securing the real estate — hence the name "borrower dependent.”
 The collateral is not pledged directly to the holder of the BDN but, rather, is pledged to the indenture trustee under which the investors benefit as BDN holders.

-Why it’s considered an attractive investment option
+Why online real estate crowdfunding is considered an attractive investment option

 Ready to add real estate to your portfolio?
 Get started by creating a free account today: